wp-plugins/publish-post-email-notification/readme.txt

 Publish post notification is plugin which will send automatic email when the post is published and approved by WordPress blog. admin have to go to setting and set email template thats it all other things are  managed by this plugin.

-**Find wordpress publish post email notification Pro Plugin at [Advanced PHP Scripts](http://www.my-php-scripts.net/index.php/Wordpress/wordpress-publish-post-email-notification-pro.html)**
+**Find wordpress publish post email notification Pro Plugin at [Publish Post Email Notification Pro](http://www.i13websolution.com/wordpress-pro-plugins/wordpress-publish-post-email-notification-pro-plugin.html)**

 =Features=